compphylo/compphylo.github.io/index.md

 meta-barcoding approaches will be implemented in the software package MESS designed by I. Overcast.

-* What kind of data it uses:
+* What kind of data it uses: MESS requires population-level sampling (5-10 individuals per species) at the scale of the whole community.
+Currently only single locus data is supported, so community metabarcoding projects would be quite appropriate.
 * Documentation: [MESS documentation](https://pymess.readthedocs.io/en/latest/)
 * Software: [MESS GitHub](https://github.com/messDiv/MESS)